apache/druid/docs/querying/sql-functions.md

 ## REGEXP_EXTRACT

-Apply regular expression `pattern` to `expr` and extract the `N`-th capture group.
+Apply regular expression `pattern` to `expr` and extract the Nth capture group.
 If `N` is unspecified or zero, returns the first substring that matches the pattern.
 Returns `null` if there is no matching pattern.

 * **Syntax:** `REGEXP_EXTRACT(expr, pattern[, N])`
 * **Function type:** Scalar, string